Igalia/phpreport/docs/user/overview.rst

 =================================

-PhpReport can also calculate the number of holiday hours corresponding to every worker according to his contract and journey conditions.
+PhpReport can also calculate the number of holiday hours corresponding to every worker according to their contract and journey conditions.
 Holidays are treated as tasks belonging to a specific project called "Holidays".
-A user taking one day of holidays should fill a task specifying that project, and with a number of hours equal to the lenght of his working day (which is 8 hours by default).
+Users taking one day of holidays should fill a task specifying that project, and with a number of hours equal to the length of their working day (which is 8 hours by default).

 The entities involved in this process are: